fojnk/TestTask-SoftAria/README.md

 ```

 ### Env
-If you want to use mailing, you need to fill in the fields in the **mail.properties** file
+If you want to use mailing, you need to fill the fields in the **mail.properties** file

 ### Build